autocrypt/autocrypt/doc/index.rst

 **The Autocrypt project aims to ease end-to-end email encryption such that it eventually happens automatically.**

 E-mail has been declared dead many times but refuses to die.
-It remains the largest open federated identity and messaging system, anchors the web, mobiles and continues to relay sensitive information between citizens and organisations.
-And that despite the constant drag of apps who want to lure us into in-app-only communication.
+And that despite the constant drag of apps who want to lure us to in-app-only communication.
+E-mail remains the largest open federated identity and messaging eco-system, anchors the web, mobiles and continues to relay sensitive information between citizens and organisations.

-The autocrypt project is driven by various mail app developers, hackers and researchers who are willing to take fresh approaches, learn from past mistakes, and collectively aim to increase the overall encryption of E-Mail in the net.
+The autocrypt project is driven by mail app developers, hackers and researchers who are willing to take fresh approaches, learn from past mistakes, and collectively aim to increase the overall encryption of E-Mail in the net.
 The group effort was born and named "autocrypt"